TimMangan/App-Info/docs/Windows/MikTex/Packaging-MSIX.md

-# Packaging Math Mechanixs for MSIX
+# Packaging MikTex for MSIX

 The software was packaged on Windows 10 21H2 using Microsoft MSIX Packaging Tool 1.2022.512 both with and without the PSF using TMEditX.
 * The PSF Launcher, FRF, and EnvVar fixups are suggested.